 Teasing out the effect of big funds

 We put together a multi-factor model to try to tease out the effects of big funds from the effects of many other things that describe a given location.
-We did this at the Census block level to understand effects at the micro level.
+We did this at the block level to understand micro-level effects.

 Our model explains about 79% of the variance in appreciation that occurred in the three-year period pre-pandemic.
 (Post-pandemic is a different story, for another time).